adambeagle/simplesite/README.md

 The resulting site is placed in `output/`.
 The static files are copied in their existing directory structure into the output folder.

+## Example

+To view an example site which uses this package, see the [landonhotel repository](https://github.com/adambeagle/landonhotel).

 ## API